Amy Madigan: 1990–2009: Career fluctuations

-In 1990, Madigan starred opposite Paula Kelly in Stevie Wants To Play The Blues by Eduardo Machado, for which she won a Drama-Logue Award.
+In 1990, Madigan starred opposite Paula Kelly in Stevie Wants to Play the Blues by Eduardo Machado, for which she won a Drama-Logue Award.
 In 1991, she starred opposite Olympia Dukakis in the Emmy-nominated television film Lucky Day.
 She made her Broadway debut in the role of Stella Kowalski in A Streetcar Named Desire in 1992, opposite Jessica Lange and Alec Baldwin, and was nominated for an Outer Critics Circle Award for Outstanding Debut Performance.
 Madigan next appeared opposite Timothy Hutton in The Dark Half (1993), a film adaptation of the Stephen King novel of the same name, directed by George A. Romero.

 In 1996, she and Harris produced and starred in the television film Riders of the Purple Sage.
 She then starred with Tilda Swinton in Female Perversions.
 In 1997, she was nominated for an Independent Spirit Award for Best Supporting Female for her performance as Brett Armerson in the film Loved.
 In 2000, she portrayed Peggy Guggenheim in the film Pollock, starring her husband, which he also directed and produced.
 In 2002 she had a supporting role as Reggie Fluty, the officer who responded to aid the dying Matthew Shepard in the television film The Laramie Project.
 In 2003–2005, Madigan had the supporting role of Iris Crowe/Irina, sister of villain Justin Crowe, in HBO's series Carnivále.
 In 2005, she starred as Lori Lansky in Winter Passing, directed by Adam Rapp.
-The following year, she had a supporting role as Patricia Carver, a CIA headquarters analyst, in the Emmy-winning television film The Path to 9/11.
+In 2006, she had a supporting role as Patricia Carver, a CIA headquarters analyst, in the Emmy-winning television film The Path to 9/11.
 In 2007, she played the sister-in-law of Helene (Amy Ryan), Beatrice "Bea" McCready, in the film Gone Baby Gone, directed by Ben Affleck.
 In 2008, Madigan played Dr. Katharine Wyatt on several episodes of ABC's medical drama series Grey's Anatomy.
 She then guest-starred on TNT's crime drama series Saving Grace as Gretchen Lagardi.

-When talking about her career in a 2010 interview with The Los Angeles Times, journalist Susan King described Madigan's career writing, "Like so many actresses older than 50, [she] has had difficulties finding meaningful roles.".
-Madigan opined about her career and the lack of roles for actresses her age saying, "My husband works a lot more than I do...You know what the situation is.
-The reality is you have to make your peace with it sometimes even when you have a depressive day, which I still have.”
+In a 2015 interview with Madigan for The Los Angeles Times, journalist Susan King said, "Madigan, like so many actresses older than 50, has had difficulties finding meaningful roles."
+Madigan opined about her career and the lack of roles for actresses her age, saying, "My husband works a lot more than I do...
+You know what the situation is.
+The reality is you have to make your peace with it sometimes even when you have a depressive day, which I still have."